deeplearning4j/deeplearning4j/image-data-pipeline.md

             labels.add(f.getName());
         }

-After you download a LFW dataset to work with, and place it in the right path, and feed the path into a variable called labelPath, you're ready to load the data and create an array to hold the images' labels.
+After you download a LFW dataset to work with, place it in the right path and feed the path into a variable called labelPath, you're ready to read and load the data, and create an array to hold the images' labels.

 ## Reading Records, Iterating Over Data